Sage/carbon/.github/CONTRIBUTING.md

 ## Testing

 * Carbon has a 100% coverage policy.
 Testing is done using [Jasmine](http://jasmine.github.io/2.5/introduction).
 We use the [Enzyme](https://github.com/airbnb/enzyme) testing utility for interacting with components in tests.
+* Legacy code used React Testutils - we are currently in the process of migrating to 100% Enzyme usage.
+* New tests need to be written using Enzyme - it's ok for a Testutils and Enzyme to be mixed in a legacy code file.

 ## Submitting Pull Requests